Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications

 \subsection{Optimality conditions}

-Before delving into the analysis, we will elaborate on the type of solutions we would like to obtain for problem \eqref{eq:problem}.
+First, let us elaborate on the type of solutions we would like to obtain for problem \eqref{eq:problem}.
 Because of the non-convexity involved in the minimization problem, we will not be able to use the classical measure of optimality for saddle point problems (i.e., the distance to a saddle point).
 Instead, we will adopt some kind of first-order stationarity conditions.
-To precisely state our condition, let us define the {\it proximity operator} for $x$ and $y$ blocks as follows: {{ } Moreover, we define the stationarity gap for problem \eqref{eq:problem} as:{
+To precisely state our condition, let us define the {\it proximity operator} for $x$ and $y$ blocks as follows: